MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/import-contoso-coffee.md

 ## Summary

-In this module task you stepped through the process of manually importing the Contoso Coffee Power Platform solution into an environment.
+In this module, you stepped through the process of manually importing the Contoso Coffee Power Platform solution into an environment.

 ## Troubleshooting

-This module assumed that you have the ability to create a new Developer environment is one has not been assigned to you.
-Organizations may [Control environment creation](https://learn.microsoft.com/power-platform/admin/control-environment-creation).
-If you are unable to create a new environment you will need to request a development environment.
+This module assumed that you have the ability to create a new Developer environment is one hasn't been assigned to you.
+Organizations can [Control environment creation](https://learn.microsoft.com/power-platform/admin/control-environment-creation).
+If you're unable to create a new environment you need to request a development environment.

-To import the Contoso Coffee solution you will need a role of [Environment Maker](https://learn.microsoft.com/power-platform/admin/database-security#environments-with-a-dataverse-database) assigned in the assigned environment.
+To import the Contoso Coffee solution, you need a role of [Environment Maker](https://learn.microsoft.com/power-platform/admin/database-security#environments-with-a-dataverse-database) assigned in the environment.

 To use the Contoso Coffee solution the following connectors must be enabled in the [Data Loss Prevention Policy](https://learn.microsoft.com/power-platform/admin/prevent-data-loss) applied to your environment.